dart-lang/language/accepted/future-releases/inline-classes/feature-specification.md

 declared bounds, and those values will be obtained directly from the static type of the receiver in each member invocation on `V`.*

+A compile-time error occurs if a type parameter of an inline class occurs in a non-covariant position in the representation type.

 When `s` is zero,
 <code>V&lt;T<sub>1</sub>, ..
 T<sub>s</sub>&gt;</code>
 simply stands for `V`, a non-generic inline type.